afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Multicore Process Scheduling.md

 - **multiple threads per core**

 ### Memory Stall
-occurs when the CPU finishes a processor and has to wait for data to be loaded from memory, due it the CPUs faster speed
+occurs when the CPU finishes a processor and has to wait for data to be loaded from memory, due the CPUs faster speed
 - multi threaded cores take advantage of this by switching to another thread quickly to work on it while the retrieval happens
 ![[Screen Shot 2024-02-12 at 10.22.48 AM.png]]